Edited By : Renée Deveney

 In its natural form, talc can be contaminated with varying levels of asbestos, a carcinogen that causes mesothelioma, lung cancer and ovarian cancer.
 There is no known safe level of asbestos exposure.
 So, is talcum powder safe to use?

 Cumulative exposure to asbestos leads to mesothelioma.
-Use of cosmetic talc is often overlooked as a source of asbestos exposure.
+The use of cosmetic talc is often overlooked as a source of asbestos exposure.

 Cancers and Conditions Associated With Talcum Powder

 Some studies link talcum powder and cancer, especially ovarian cancer.
-Research is ongoing, but there are two theories regarding how talcum powder may cause ovarian cancer.
-The first hypothesis assumes asbestos contamination.
-The second relates to talc use on or near a woman’s genitals.
+Research is ongoing, but there are two prevailing theories regarding how talcum powder may cause ovarian cancer.
+The first hypothesis assumes asbestos contamination in talc products.
+The second relates to talc use on or near the perineal (genital) region of people with ovaries.

-The American Cancer Society reports some research shows a higher cancer risk in certain groups of women who use talcum powder.
-A systematic review published in 2022 concluded: “This review suggests an increased risk of ovarian cancer associated with frequent perineal powder exposure of 31% to 65%.”
+The American Cancer Society reports some research shows a higher cancer risk in certain groups of people who use talcum powder.
+A systematic review published by the National Institutes of Health in 2022 concluded: “This review suggests an increased risk of ovarian cancer associated with frequent perineal powder exposure of 31% to 65%.”

 Potential Associations With Talcum Powder